TheMarex/ba-thesis/text/3_pattern.md

 Dual support duration $t_{ds}$
   ~ Time the weight of the robot is supported by both feet

-See figure \ref{table:pattern-generator} for the values used to generate the trajectories using a model of the \name{Armar IV} robot.
+See figure \ref{table:pattern-parameters} for the values used to generate the trajectories using a model of the \name{Armar IV} robot.

 #### Walking straight

-Since the foot trajectories of a humanoid walking have a cyclic nature, we only need three different foot trajectories that can be composed to arbitrarily long trajectories:
+Since the foot trajectories of humanoid walking have a cyclic nature, we only need three different foot trajectories that can be composed to arbitrarily long trajectories:
 Two transient trajectories for the first and last step respectively and a cyclic motion that can be repeated indefinitely.
 We can use the same trajectories for both feet, as they are geometrically identical.
-Each foot trajectory starts with swing phase and a resting phase.
+Each foot trajectory starts with swing phase and ends with a resting phase.
 The trajectory in $y$ and $z$ direction is computed by a 5th order polynomial that assures the velocities and accelerations are approaching zero at the lift-off and touch-down point.
 The first and last step only have half of the normal step length, since the trajectory is starting and ending from a dual support stance, where both feet are placed parallel to each other.